VoxaAI/voxa/docs/index.rst

 Platforms
 -------------

 Once you have instantiated a platform is time to create a plaform application.
-There are platform handlers for Alexa, DialogFlow and Botframework (Cortana);
+There are platform handlers for Alexa, Dialogflow and Botframework (Cortana);

 .. code-block:: javascript

     const alexaSkill = new voxa.AlexaPlatform(app);
-    const dialogFlowAction = new voxa.DialogFlowPlatform(app);
+    const dialogflowAction = new voxa.DialogflowPlatform(app);

     // botframework requires some extra configuration like the Azure Table Storage to use and the Luis.ai endpoint const storageName = config.cortana.storageName;